jchatel/quickmail-next-docs/linkedin/importing-from-linkedin-sales-navigator.md

 3. Re-add the LinkedIn account to QuickMail.

 If the LinkedIn account was assigned to any active campaigns, make sure to assign it back afterward.

+**I would like to update my leads’ email addresses in bulk, but I’m getting an error saying that the LinkedIn account already exists for another lead.**

+Lead imports in QuickMail are matched based on email address.
+There is currently no option to update leads’ email addresses in bulk.

+As a workaround, you can either update each lead’s email address manually or delete the affected leads and re-add them with their new email addresses.
+You can filter the leads by tag or category to make this process easier.